Music marked "New!" in gold type is

 orchestral accompaniment, that were composed in 1934 for a film The

 Confessions of a Clarinet Player that was never made.
-They are all
+They

 marked for Clarinet in A. 1.
 Romance de Kasper, 3.
 Le bouquet de fleurs